CorrelAid/hugo-website/content/en/nonprofits/_index.md

     work="**Your input**: iterative exchange with project coordination team (in total ~1-3 hours)" icon="fa-comments"
 >}}
 Together with our project coordinators, you work on defining the challenge that you face.
-We then decide whether our volunteers can help us.
+We then decide whether our volunteers can help you.
 If this is the case, we define the approximate scope and duration of the project and collect the content for the call for applications.
 {{< /process >}}